We’ve written before about why you should pay for training courses but we haven’t addressed this question: why should you train staff at all?

 Reduced risks

-When your employees are trained, they’ll not only increase their efficiency and effectiveness, but they’ll be also able to make better choices.
+Better risk management is brought up in many external audits and internal meetings.
+When your employees are trained, they’ll not only increase their efficiency and effectiveness, but they’ll be also able to make better choices, which is a great way to reduce risks.

-The benefit to employers is a reduced risk to materials, tools and equipment and a reduction in accidents.
+Training presents reduced risk to materials, tools, and equipment and a reduction in accidents.
 Making good, safe, and economical use of resources will also reduce waste.

 Trained staff = less supervision

-Knowing that your staff have been through a structured, consistent, and systematic training programme means that supervision can be significantly reduced.
+Knowing that your staff have been through a structured, consistent, and systematic training program means that supervision can be significantly reduced.

 Knowing their why